Book of Knowledge of All Kingdoms

+Manuscript locations

 Four manuscripts of the work are known, designated "Z", "N", "R" and "S".

 A manuscript copy of the Libro, once owned by the 16th-century historian Jerónimo Zurita y Castro, and subsequently held by the count of San Clemente in Zaragoza, was reported lost sometime around 1680.
 It is believed this was the manuscript that resurfaced in London in 1978, popularly known as Manuscript "Z", currently held by the Bavarian State Library in Munich, as "Cod.hisp.
 150".
 This manuscript, written in the late 14th century, is replete with miniature illuminations drawn by an Aragonese illustrator.

 A facsimile was published in 1999.
 In the introduction to that edition, editor Lacarra doubts the original c.1350 dating, and proposes instead that the Libro was probably composed a bit later, probably around 1385.

 Manuscripts "N" and "R" are kept in the British Library.

 A further manuscript of the Libro was discovered in 1874 and compiled and published in 1877 in Madrid, by Marcos Jiménez de la Espada.

 This is the most complete of the extant copies, known as Manuscript "S", kept in the Spanish National Library.
 In his introduction, the editor presented the book as an authentic travelogue of a Castilian Franciscan mendicant friar written around 1350.
 However, immediately upon its appearance, contemporary scholars (not without a touch of mockery at the editor) noted the travelogue was largely fantastical and imaginary, and that there was no clear indication that the author was a friar, Franciscan or otherwise.